-Sharyn R. Williams
+Sharyn Williams

-Executive Finance Director - Appointed 15 March 2013
+Executive Finance Director - Appointed 15 March 2013; ceased 10 April 2014

 Ms Williams joined CMI Limited in July 2007.
 Ms Williams was appointed Company Secretary and Chief Financial Officer in April 2008 and Finance Director in March 2013.
-She holds Bachelor degrees in Business and Education, is a member of CPA Australia, a Chartered Company Secretary and a Graduate Member of the Australian Institute of Company Directors.
+She holds a Masters of Business Administration, Bachelor degrees in Business and Education, is a member of CPA Australia, a Chartered Company Secretary and a Graduate Member of the Australian Institute of Company Directors.

-During the financial year she attended 7 of the 7 directors' meetings she was eligible to attend.
+During the financial year she attended 9 of the 9 directors' meetings she was eligible to attend.